abdulrahmanalaa123/react-e-commerce/README.md

-# Minimalistic single vendor ecommerce app
+# Olive ecommerce web app
+A minimalistic Single vendor e-commerce web app created as an SPA utilizing supabase for the backend services.
 ## Stack Used:
 ### React
 ### SupaBase for the backend